 2. Boosts Immunity

 An average sized-mango contains up to two-thirds of the daily recommended vitamin C intake.
-The powerful antioxidants present in this helps boost the immune system and prevents cold/flu.
+The powerful antioxidants present in this helps boost the immune system and prevent cold/flu.

 3. Good for Eyes